Marjorie Montemayor-Quellenberg, MA

 is a health problem we often associate with adults, but children can also be affected.
 High cholesterol levels, along with other factors that put adults at risk for heart problems (

-high blood pressure, diabetes, lack of physical activity, being
+high blood pressure, diabetes, lack of physical activity, and being

-overweight or obese, and smoking), also put children at risk later in life.
+overweight or obese), also put children at risk later in life.

 For instance, high cholesterol levels play a role in forming fatty plaque build-up in arteries, causing the arteries to harden.
 This condition, known as